 Our Birthday Party was inspired by Segni Mossi (Moving Signs)- an Italian organisation that helps children to express their creativity by combining dance and visual art.
 There are so many emotions, thoughts and feelings raise up when you watch children feel and understand creativity through movement, music and visual arts.
 Process.
 Not the end result.
 Freely expressing yourself creatively is a great part of building strong self-esteem.
 It benefits kids on many various levels – emotional, social, mental, physical.

 As soon as I saw it I knew that this is exactly type of theme my child would enjoy.
 I had to adapt it to our format and resources, but at the end, the sheer excitement and joy written on kids faces were all I needed to see that party was a success.
 To say it was a “messy” birthday party is an understatement.
 So this is something to keep in mind and make very clear to parents of your beautiful guests what they are going to experience.
 My goal was to have fewer rules as possible and let children get loose with art and party tools, simply have fun.
 Everything really went down to “have as much fun as you possibly can, but make sure not to spray, paint or glue anything on anybody’s face”.

+Decorating party with silly strings Each child gets a bottle each and then they go crazy spraying each other and everything they see around.
 Get as many of these as you can.
 Kids will LOVE it and they are very easy to clean up, do not stain or stick to surfaces.

 Super simple DIY paint recipe: 1 part of flour mixed with 1 part of water and food colouring depending on desired colour intensity.
 I used around 500g of flour for our paint.
 Normally you would add 1 part of salt to the recipe but I don’t recommend it.
 Children use their hands and feet to paint – salt may aggravate their skin and cause reaction.